DoctorMcKay/node-globaloffensive/README.md

 This is based off of [node-tf2](https://github.com/DoctorMcKay/node-tf2).

+**You will need steam-user v4.2.0 or later and Node.js v14 or later to use globaloffensive v3.**
-**You will need node-steam-user v4.2.0 or later and Node.js v8 or later to use node-globaloffensive v2.**
+You will need steam-user v4.2.0 or later and Node.js v8 or later to use globaloffensive v2.

 # Setup